 And nobody but you can come to terms with the nothingness that lies at the heart of all fear.

 There is no saviour.

 What I have come to understand over the years is that the psychic realm is a trap.
-It tends to ensnare the mind in another level of seeking – seeking the next bit of guidance, the next epiphany, he next grand revelation.
+It tends to ensnare the mind in another level of seeking – seeking the next bit of guidance, the next epiphany, the next grand revelation.
 But how many revelations do you really need to finally get it?
 To finally arrive at wherever your spiritual journey is taking you?

 It took me many years, but I finally got the answer.
 It is this.
-That there is no future experience, no future state, no future revelation which can free you from the fundamental terror of possessing a singular mind.
+There is no future experience, no future state, no future revelation which can free you from the fundamental terror of possessing a singular mind.
 The essence of any genuine spiritual journey must be the final understanding that the journey is an illusion.
 It is only when the mind is brought into silence, into full presence within this moment, in the here and now, that you will ever be truly free.

 Enlightenment happens here and now, or never.

 Why then do so many people seek spiritual liberation in books, in teachings, in gurus, and in spiritual guidance from another realm?
 The reason is that at a deep level the mind does not want to be here.
 It does not want to accept the mundane world of now.
 And the main reason for that is because within the psyche of most of us there is a great deal of trapped pain.
 Our painful pasts follow us around like so many lost puppies.
 We attempt to divert our attention from the hurt by setting up future goals that require fulfilling – or by going on a spiritual journey.
 The goal to become enlightened in the future is not so different from the goal of getting laid, becoming the CEO or making your first million.